-Happens again in "The Wedding Of River Song".
-This taking place in a 'modern day' London where Charles Dickens shows up on morning talk shows, pterodactyls are the equivalent of pigeons, Roman soldiers ride the tube, and everyone takes balloon cars to work.
+Happens again in "The Wedding of River Song".
+This taking place in a "modern day" London where Charles Dickens shows up on morning talk shows, pterodactyls are the equivalent of pigeons, Roman soldiers ride the tube, and everyone takes balloon cars to work.
+Not to mention that intercontinental steam trains have taken the role of airplanes.
 In this case, all of time collapsed into a specific fixed point; all of history was now occurring at once but all the clocks stood still.

 Gotham: Deliberately invoked by the show's production team to give the show a timeless feel.
 Much like Batman: The Animated Series and Batman, Gotham is a mashup of different time periods.
 The cars date from the 1970s, characters wield modern firearms while carrying old flip phones note Weapons on Gotham range through various decades, with GCPD officers mostly using Glocks and SIG-Sauers, and criminals/civilians using older guns.
 Note that most "modern" weapons were designed/introduced in the 1990s, televisions are old CRT models, the dominant portable music medium is cassette tapes, and there's an old fashioned glass aspirin bottle without a childproof top is seen in the pilot.
+Personal computers weren't seen at all in the first season (one scene had a large open office with people banging away on typewriters), and when they finally appeared in season 2, they were desktop boxes CRT monitors...except in the future Batcave where Thomas Wayne had set up an office that had flat-panel displays and a server stack.
 Finally, while Gordon is stated to be a war hero, but there's no information about the war he fought in.
 Oddly, a radio quiz states that there are 118 known elements - this was only true in Real Life as of 2010.
 There's also the fact that Homosexuality is as tolerated as it is; Montoya being an openly Lipstick Lesbian would have prevented her from being a police officer in said time period.
 In fact in the comics her being outed as a Lesbian Cop was one of the reasons she was kicked off the force.

 Happy Days: Ended up like this.
 The first two seasons tried fairly hard to stay true to the '50s setting, but as the show became more popular, the producers started putting in references to trends of the '70s and '80s, and the actors started letting their hair and clothes look more contemporary.